Methodology

 9. Independence firewall

 Affiliate relationships never affect scores.
-The methodology is license-agnostic: no licensee, including a scored firm, can move its own score.
+Scores cannot be bought or influenced: no commercial relationship — including a scored firm’s own — can move a score.
 Firms we don’t editorially recommend do not receive affiliate links.
 This is stated publicly, in writing, and applies regardless of what commission rate is offered.

 A 31/100 score is as important to publish as an 89/100 score.
 The negative scores are the trust signal that makes the positive scores meaningful.
 A site that only rates firms well is not a review site — it is an advertisement.